probonopd/MiniDexed/README.md

 * If the system seems to become unresponsive after a few seconds, remove `usbspeed=full` from `cmdline.txt` and repeat ([details](https://github.com/probonopd/MiniDexed/issues/39))
 * Optionally, put voices in `.syx` files onto the SD card (e.g., using `getsysex.sh`)
 * See the Wiki for [Menu](https://github.com/probonopd/MiniDexed/wiki/Menu) operation
+* For voice programming, use any DX series editor (using MIDI sysex), including Dexed
+* For library management, use the dedicated [MiniDexedLibrarian](https://github.com/BobanSpasic/MiniDexedLibrarian) software
 * If something is unclear or does not work, don't hesitate to [ask](https://github.com/probonopd/MiniDexed/discussions/)!

 ## Pinout